kac624/headlines/README.md

 ### preprocess.py

 This script loads in the dataset from Kaggle, splits it into training, validation and testing subsets, then processes text sequences for consumption by models.
 Specifically, the script generates vectorized representations of text sequences using (i) the Term Frequency-Inverse Document Frequency (TF-IDF) approach, primarily for use in the benchmark models; and (ii) tokenized sequences using the `BertTokenizer` from `transformers`.
 Labels are integer encoded, and a dictionary is saved (`code_labels_dict.json`) to aid in conversion between integer and natural language labels.
 All data is saved in `.pt` format under the `data` folder.
 The `_config.json` file allows for configuration of the training / test split ratio, the max length used by `BertTokenizer`, the consolidation of classes, and toggling of data augmentation.

+Note that this script uses the Kaggle API for Python, and requires that `kaggle.json` be saved to your PATH for authentication.
+See instructions here: https://python.plainenglish.io/how-to-use-the-kaggle-api-in-python-4d4c812c39c7.

 ### train_benchmarks.py